woocommerce/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

 = 5.6.0 - 2021-xx-xx =
-* Add - New checkout experience using Stripe Universal Payment Element.
+* Add - Pre-release preview of new checkout experience using Stripe Universal Payment Element.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce-gateway-stripe/trunk/changelog.txt).